-- Denotes beneficial ownership of less than 1% of our Common Shares. - (1) Based on an aggregate amount of 13,203,828 Common Shares issued and outstanding as of March 1, 2018.
+Denotes beneficial ownership of less than 1% of our Common Shares.

+(1) Based on an aggregate amount of 13,203,828 Common Shares issued and outstanding as of March 1, 2019.
 Assumes that derivative securities, if any, beneficially owned by a person are exercised for Common Shares.
-The total number of Common Shares outstanding used in calculating this percentage assumes that none of the derivative securities owned by other persons are exercised for Common Shares. - (2) Derived from a Schedule 13G/A jointly filed with the SEC on February 14, 2017, by Blackstone Tactical Opportunities EARN Holdings L.L.C., or "EARN Holdings," BTO EARN Manager L.L.C., BTOA L.L.C., Blackstone Holdings III L.P., Blackstone Holdings III GP L.P., Blackstone Holdings III GP Management L.L.C., The Blackstone Group L.P., Blackstone Group Management L.L.C. and Stephen A. Schwarzman.
-EARN Holdings directly holds 2,689,702 Common Shares.
+The total number of Common Shares outstanding used in calculating this percentage assumes that none of the derivative securities owned by other persons are exercised for Common Shares.

+(2) Derived from a Form 4 jointly filed with the SEC on November 26, 2018, by Blackstone Tactical Opportunities EARN Holdings L.L.C., or "EARN Holdings," BTO EARN Manager L.L.C., BTOA L.L.C., Blackstone Holdings III L.P., Blackstone Holdings III GP L.P., Blackstone Holdings III GP Management L.L.C., The Blackstone Group L.P., Blackstone Group Management L.L.C. and Stephen A. Schwarzman.
+EARN Holdings directly holds 3,103,257 Common Shares.
 BTO EARN Manager L.L.C. is the managing member of EARN Holdings.
-BTOA L.L.C. is the sole member of BTOA L.L.C..
-The general partner of Blackstone Holdings III L.P. is Blackstone Holdings III GP L.P. is Blackstone Holdings III GP Management L.L.C.
+BTOA L.L.C. is the sole member of BTO EARN Manager L.L.C.
+Blackstone Holdings III L.P. is the managing member of BTOA L.L.C.
+The general partner of Blackstone Holdings III L.P. is Blackstone Holdings III GP Management L.L.C.
+The sole member of Blackstone Holdings III GP L.P. is Blackstone Holdings III GP Management L.L.C.
 The sole member of Blackstone Holdings III GP Management L.L.C. is The Blackstone Group L.P.
-The general partner of The Blackstone Group L.P. is Blackstone Group Management L.L.C.
+The general partner of The Blackstone Holdings Group L.P. is Blackstone Group Management L.L.C.
 Blackstone Group Management L.L.C. is wholly-owned by Blackstone's senior managing directors and controlled by its founder, Stephen A. Schwarzman.
-Each reporting entity has shared voting and dispositive power over 2,689,702 Common Shares.
-The address for Blackstone is 345 Park Avenue, New York, New York 10154. - (3) Derived from a Schedule 13G/A jointly filed with the SEC on February 14, 2018.
-Renaissance Technologies LLC, or "RTC," and Renaissance Technologies Holdings Corporation, or "RTHC," jointly filed the Schedule 13G pursuant to a Joint Filing Agreement and collectively report that they may be deemed to beneficially own 1,075,400 Common Shares.
-EACH of RTC and RTHC has sole voting power over 942,300 Common Shares, sole dispositive power over 982,572 Common Shares and shared dispositive power 92,828 Common Shares.
-The address for RTC and RTHC is 800 Third Avenue, New York, New York 10022. - (4) The address for all named executive officers and trustees is Ellington Residential Mortgage REIT, 53 Forest Avenue, Old Greenwich, CT 06870. - (5) Includes 127,779 Common Shares held directly by EMG Holdings, L.P., or "EMGH."
-VC Investments L.L.C., or "VC," and Michael W. Vranos each has shared voting and dispositive power over these Common Shares.
-VC is the general partner of EMGH.
-Mr. Vranos is the managing member of, and holds a controlling interest in VC.
-The address for each entity is 53 Forest Avenue, Old Greenwich, CT 06870. - (6) Includes 2,494 Common Shares that will vest on September 11, 2018. - (7) Includes 2,494 Common Shares that will vest on September 11, 2018.
-Mr. Miller holds 10,000 of these Common Shares in a joint account with his spouse. - (8) Includes 2,494 Common Shares that will vest on September 11, 2018. - (9) Includes 2,494 Common Shares that will vest on September 11, 2018. - (10) Consists of 11,209 Common Shares, 1,784 of which will vest on December 12, 2018, 1,556 of which will vest on December 13, 2018, and 1,783 of which will vest on December 12, 2019.
+Each reporting entity has shared voting and dispositive power over 3,103,257 Common Shares.
+The address for Blackstone is 345 Park Avenue, New York, New York 10154.

+(3) Derived from a Schedule 13G/A jointly filed with the SEC on February 12, 2019.
+Renaissance Technologies LLC, or "RTC," and Renaissance Technologies Holdings Corporation, or "RTHC," jointly filed the Schedule 13G pursuant to a Joint Filing Agreement and collectively report that they may be deemed to beneficially own 925,000 Common Shares.
+EACH of RTC and RTHC has sole voting power over 925,000 Common Shares and sole dispositive power over 925,000 Common Shares.
+The address for RTC and RTHC is 800 Third Avenue, New York, New York 10022.